bbrener1/rusty_axe/README.md

 ## Installation

-Please note, before installing you will need python <= 3.8 (this is due to a compatibility issue with statsmodels in pypi and a fix is forthcoming) and a rust compiler in the environment in which you wish to install.
+Please note, before instlling this package you should obtain the rust compiler.

 A rust compiler can be obtained and silently installed by executing